-- a) Where the table provides for discretion, or a competition plus round appears more than once in the table, the format shall be at the discretion of the Jury President after consultation with the Event Organizer and the Chief Routesetter, except for the following: - i) The number of zones on a boulder, where such discretion is provided in the table, shall be at the discretion of the Chief Routesetter in consultation with the Jury President. - b) All Categories at a given competition shall have the same number of Boulders. - c) Modified Redpoint aspects contained within "[]" in the above table are subject to Rule 8.10.3. - d) Rotation Redpoint Format in the Final round of the Collegiate National Championships shall: - i) utilize a start list ordered by Qualification round rank (best ranked starting last); and - ii) not be allowed for Advanced Categories.
+- a) Where the table provides for discretion, or a competition plus round appears more than once in the table, the format shall be at the discretion of the Jury President after consultation with the Event Organizer and the Head Routesetter, except for the following: - The number of zones on a boulder, where such discretion is provided in the table, shall be at the discretion of the Head Routesetter in consultation with the Jury President. - b) All Categories at a given competition shall have the same number of Boulders. - c) Modified Redpoint aspects contained within "[]" in the above table are subject to Rule 8.10.3. - d) Rotation Redpoint Format in the Final round of the Collegiate National Championships shall: - utilize a start list ordered by Qualification round rank (best ranked starting last); and - ii) not be allowed for Advanced Categories. - e) Rotation Redpoint at the Youth Divisional Championship must use either: - one (1) course of four (4) boulders, five (5) boulders, or six (6) boulders; or - ii) two (2) courses each of two (2) boulders or three (3) boulders, - where competitions that use a single course of boulders should utilize a seeded Start Order based on Regional Championship ranking (highest ranked ordered last), - though the seeding method and the number of courses and boulders of Rotation Redpoint at the Youth Divisional Championship is subject to Sport Discretion. - 12.9.2 Subject to Sport Discretion and Rules Committee approval, alternative competition formats may be used at a Qualification Series event (Youth or Collegiate).
+Host Facilities interested in discussing such alternative competition formats should contact the USA Climbing VP of Sport at sport@usaclimbing.org for more information.